OnTheLine/otl-town-borders/README.md

 - Convert the map.csv into map.geojson with http://geojson.io
 - Upload GeoJSON layer files (such as boundaries to be displayed) into layer folder
 - See more details (to come) in http://DataVizForAll.org
+- Note: If for some reason the last chapter doesn't get active (the case for big screen sizes), replace value of areaTop in script.js from -100 to -200 or more.

 ## To create and insert GeoJSON layers
 - start with present-day polygon map and go backwards in time to add towns back into their origin polygons